Rodents Run Rampant – What You Need to Know About Melbourne’s Current Mouse Plague

 - Place vents over flues and chimneys

-If you suspect you may have a rodent infestation, call Dawson’s Australia immediately on (03) 9222 2266 for rodent control treatment.
-Rodents can not only cause devastating structural damage to your home by gnawing on practically everything from wiring to woodwork, they carry a wide variety of diseases that can easily be spread to residents.
+If you suspect you may have a rodent infestation contributing to Melbourne’s mice plague, call Dawson’s Australia immediately on (03) 9222 2266 for tailored rodent control treatment.
+Rodents can not only cause devastating structural damage to your home by gnawing on practically everything from wiring to woodwork, but they also carry a wide variety of diseases that can easily be spread to occupants in your home or business.